strands-project/strands_3d_mapping/object_view_generator/README.md

 - `geometry_msgs/PoseArray goals` - This is simply the list of goals.

 For convenience the service handle will also publish the generated goals on the topic `/object_view_goals` of type `PoseArray`.

+# Testing

+The test client can be started with

+`rosrun object_view_generator test_with_rviz.py`

+This provides a simple text interface to call the service with different parameters.
+Subscribe to `/object_view_goals` in RViz to see the results.